the-canonizer/canonizer.2.0/readme.md

    2. After download install Xampp in your system lets say c://Xampp.
    3. After installing xampp open xampp application and start apache server and mysql server
    4. clone the canonizer code to xampp/htdocs directory from the link mentioned above
-   5. create a database in your mysql, set the same name in .env file and  run the migrations in the project( got to xampp/htdocs/canonizer in terminal and run php artisan migrate)
+   5. create a database in your mysql, set the same name in .env file and  run the migrations in the project( go to xampp/htdocs/canonizer in terminal and run php artisan migrate)

    Thats it!
 Canonizer will work on your local system